top of page

 1. EA Susaki, C. Shimizu, A. Kuno, K. Tainaka, X. Li, K. Nishi, K. Morishima, H. Ono, KL Ode, Y. Saeki, K. Miyamichi, K. Isa, C. Yokoyama, H. Kitaura, M. Ikemura, T. Ushiku, Y. Shimizu, T. Saito, TC Saido, M. Fukayama, H. Onoe, K. Touhara, T. Isa, A. Kakita, M. Shibayama, HR Ueda, Versatile whole-organ / body staining and imaging based on electrolyte-gel properties of biological tissues.
 Nature Communications.
 11, 1982 (2020).

-Synthesize the ultimate transparent gel and redefine the state of the gel
+Developing the ideal transparent gel and redefining the concept of gels

 2D speckle gel_edited.jpg

-• This method can be applied to a wide range of polymer species and is expected to have a ripple effect in many fields such as medicine, pharmacy, chemistry, and optics.
+• This method can be applied to a wide variety of polymers and is expected to have a significant impact on various fields, including medicine, pharmacy, chemistry, and optics.

 1. X. Li, S. Nakagawa, Y. Tsuji, N. Watanabe, M. Shibayama, Polymer gel with a flexible and highly ordered three-dimensional network synthesized via bond percolation.
 Science Advances .
 5, eaax8647 (2019).